miraemilia/react-breweries/README.md

 # Breweries App

 An Integrify Academy exercise for the Frontend module.
-The goal was to create a React/Typescript app that would fetch, display, and search for brewery data from an [https://www.openbrewerydb.org/documentation](API endpoint).
+The goal was to create a React/Typescript app that would fetch, display, and search for brewery data from an [API endpoint](https://www.openbrewerydb.org/documentation).

 ## Technologies
 - React